Necklaces - Chains

 Chains and their origins

 Chains are necklaces crafted by linking together various sizes, materials, and finishes, typically featuring a simple, timeless, and versatile design.
-Throughout history, these pieces of jewelry have adorned the necks of both women and men across different cultures.
+Throughout history, these pieces of jewelery have adorned the necks of both women and men across different cultures.

 The earliest evidence of chain necklaces dates back to the Prehistoric period, specifically the Paleolithic era, where they were made from rudimentary materials such as shells, bones, and stones.